SubhaniSk7/SubhaniSk7.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
-excerpt: "About me"
-author_profile: true
+title: "About"
 redirect_from:
-  - /about/
   - /about.html
+author_profile: true
+published: true
 ---

 About Me